microsoft/fluentui-blazor/README.md

 **This package is for use in .NET 8 Blazor projects.
 If you are using .NET 6 or 7, please use the v3 version f the package which is named `Microsoft.Fast.Components.FluentUI`**

-## V4.0 progress
-- v4.0.0-rc.3 is out!
-Please test and report issues you find.
-- v4.0.0-preview.2 is functionally equal to v3.2.2

 ## Introduction

 The `Microsoft.FluentUI.AspNetCore.Components` package provides a set of [Blazor](https://blazor.net) components which are used to build